swaptacular/swpt_accounts/protocol.rst

-.. [#coordinator-type] The coordinator type ``"direct"`` is reserved for payments initiated directly by the owner of the account, ``"interest"`` MUST be used for transfers initiated by the interest capitalization service, ``"issuing"`` MUST be used for transfers which create new money into existence, ``"delete"`` MUST be used for transfers which zero out the principal on deleted accounts.
+.. [#coordinator-type] The coordinator type ``"direct"`` is reserved for payments initiated directly by the owner of the account;
+  ``"interest"`` MUST be used for transfers initiated by the interest capitalization service; ``"issuing"`` MUST be used for transfers which create new money into existence; ``"delete"`` MUST be used for transfers which zero out the principal on deleted accounts.

 .. [#zero-min-amount] If ``min_locked_amount`` is zero, and there are